 What is the difference between throughput and bandwidth?

-Throughput measures the actual data transfer rate, while bandwidth is the maximum capacity of a network.
-High bandwidth doesn't always mean high throughput due to potential inefficiencies.
+Throughput is the actual data transfer rate, while bandwidth is the maximum capacity of a network.
+Throughput is influenced by factors like latency and packet loss.